Life & Accidental Death Benefits

 - Benefit: Your beneficiary will receive a benefit in the event of your accidental death, based on the Summary of AD&D Benefits.
 You will receive a benefit in the event of an accident that results in injury, but not death.
-Click on the applicable link for a summary of AD&D benefits:

 - AD&D beneficiary: Your beneficiary for AD&D is the same person(s) you have designated for your life insurance benefit.

 - Filing a claim: You or your beneficiary should complete an AD&D benefits claim form and return it, along with any required documentation, to the Fund Office.

 Insurance coverage for death and accidental death and dismemberment will be provided through the Metropolitan Life Insurance Company.
 However, in the event of your death, or should you lose your life, a limb(s), or sight in one or both of your eyes due to an accident, you or your beneficiary must submit a claim form, along with all required documentation, to the Fund Office.